• On Farm Connectivity

 • Here to assist with on farm connectivity

-• On Farm Information Service: a bespoke service to farmers, helping you understand the connectivity options available based on your location, needs and budget.
-In addition answering all your questions about the OFCP program.
+• On Farm Information Service: helping you understand the connectivity options available based on your location, needs and budget.

 • Building connectivity literacy: a range of online resources designed to help you best utilise connectivity and agritech solutions.